 - Understand, describe and explain in detail the various attributes of psychology, such as concepts, theories, perspectives, trends and empirical findings.

 - Apply analysis and research methodologies toward the field of psychology.
-They will do so by building skills in key areas like controlled research design, analysis, and interpretation of data.
+They will do so by building skills in key areas including controlled research design, analysis and interpretation of data.

-- Internalize and implement skills such as critical thinking, creativity, and questioning theories and behaviors.
-They will also know about the scientific approach towards problem-solving within psychology.
+- Internalize and implement skills such as critical thinking, creativity and questioning theories and behaviors.
+They will also know about the scientific approach toward problem-solving within psychology.

-- Understand and discuss in detail a number of phenomena like diversity, inequality, individuality and multiculturalism in a relevant and positive manner.
+- Understand and discuss in detail a number of phenomena such as diversity, inequality, individuality and multiculturalism in a relevant and positive manner.
 This will be applicable both to their own countries and in an international context.

 The 39 credit hours required for the Bachelor of Arts in Psychology include the following: